KristofKlein/BCtraefik/README.md

 the final thing you have to do, tell the new-BCImage where it can find the script and there you go.

 [Build-BcContainerImage](https://github.com/KristofKlein/BCtraefik/blob/b8350dd21fcbf788c30c0deb39760904e77ff260/BusinessCentral/image/Build-BCContainerImage.ps1)

+## BC Container time!
+Now for real

+So my idea was to make use of docker compose ( guess I mentioned this now just often enough), and I wanted to use sort of a template for all upcoming situations.
+So this is what made me to come around with one docker-compose.yml while injecting the needed details via env files. those are just smart replacements while compose starts up. they overwrite each other based on loaded order.
+With newer compose versions they also support some smart "syntax" like : do not work if a value is missing, or if no value is set, take a default.
+Kind of nice.

+In the end I created two env files.
+One is like global.
+E.g. the the full qulified host name (FQN). that is not to change normally.
+Than there is a second file within a subfolder ( not sure why I did this, as you can name those files what you want...).
+Anyway. so after I have the global env, I apply the special one as second.
+There I control stuff that I want to happen for that particular instance.
+As you can see I have a folder BC231, you could think og BC2310 or vNext or what ever suites you best here.
+My Setup is normally build around an onPrem hosted SQL Server, which makes stuff more complicated, but is a quite common scenario I guess for OG's.
+I am quite sure it will also work with the SQL Server within the container (IF YOUR IMAGE CREATION ADDED IT!).

+the compose file for BC...
+It has quiet some common stuff you saw already in the one for traefik, like network, restart policies etc. But there is more, quite a lot more ( this is the moment to lift your virtual hat to Freddy, as BC container simply takes care of all that things for you in the new-bccontainer cmd... took a while to replay that).

+The main sections are the following:

+### environment
+Here we set all the things we need for bccontainerhelper - or more precious - docker-nav.
+What is set here gets used while the container starts up regulr but also first time.

+### customNavSettings
+so customNavSettings is in fact also an evironment, but it applies to the BC Service itself, to change settings of it.
+The way you need to enter it is a bit strange, but works the way presented in the file. the Whole element needs to have " around it and every new key=value needs to have a new line ,\ - besides the last one.

+### labels
+this is where traefik kicks in once more.
+Here you control, how traefik has to deal with the routing. normally you will see at least two things for traefik to work: a route and a service.
+And if need be a middleware. the way this works you better get from traefiks pages rather from me trying to explain.
+But what I want to mention is the following:

+#### pure container self driven setup
+This setup is completly controlled by what the container will ship.
+What is the router called, what is the rule we should use to pick this particular service, etc.

+#### dynamic config related setup
+This setup is given by traefik, but gets used by our containers

+An example here is

+- traefik.http.routers.${COMPOSE_PROJECT_NAME}ui.middlewares=sslHeader@file
+or
+- traefik.http.services.${COMPOSE_PROJECT_NAME}ui.loadbalancer.serverstransport=BCHTTP@file

+Notice this @file? this is there to tell traefik, that it find those elements sslheaders or BCHTTP in a file...now remember the dynamic content? there I have those two things defined and setup.

+And that should be it - in the end you will call something like

+`docker-compose.exe --env-file .env --env-file .\bc231\.env up bc`